f5devcentral/f5-big-iq-onboarding/README.md

     ```
     ./ansible_helper ansible-playbook /ansible/bigiq_onboard.yml -i /ansible/hosts
     ```

+    Make sure the playbook PLAY RECAP is not returning any failure.

 11. Open BIG-IQ CM in a web browser by using the management private or public IP address with https, for example: ``https://<bigiq_mgt_ip>``.